About Gail Czarnecki

 Qualifications: I have been training dogs and teaching obedience classes for nearly 30 years.
 I graduated with distinction from Karen Pryor Academy for Animal Training and Behavior (KPA) as a Certified Training Partner.
-I am an advisory team member for Family Paws Parent Education, a licensed Family Paws Parent Education Presenter (Dogs & Storks and Dogs & Toddlers), and a Doggone Safe Be A Tree presenter, educating the public on safe interaction with dogs and dog-bite prevention.
-I am a member of the Association of Pet Dog Trainers (APDT) and Pet Professional Guild (PPG).
-I am an advisory member on the Havanese Rescue Board of Directions and am a member of the Greater St Louis Training Club Board of Directors.
+I am a licensed Family Paws Parent Education Presenter (Dogs & Storks and Dogs & Toddlers) and a certified Fear Free Professional.
+I am a member of the Association of Pet Dog Trainers (APDT), a member on the Havanese Rescue Board of Directions and a member of the Greater St Louis Training Club Board of Directors.

 I have to admit that I am an education addict.
 When I am not teaching or working with a private client, you will often find me at a dog behavior or training workshop.
 I have also taken a number of more intense, longer-term dog training and behavior courses, learning the latest positive, science-based training and behavior analysis techniques.

 Over the years, I have owned and personally trained numerous breeds of dogs including terriers, retrievers, hounds, toy breeds and mixed breeds.
 I currently own three Havanese.
 In my spare time I enjoy accompanying my dogs on therapy dog visits, participating in obedience and rally competitions, teaching my dogs fun tricks and helping with Havanese Rescue.